mvanvu/hummingbird-cms-chatsample/README.md

 A sample chat plugin that running on the <a href="https://github.com/mvanvu/hummingbird-cms">Hummingbird CMS</a> Socket Application.
 This plugin is only for development purpose.
 So, the chatting will be not check permission on save message data.
 Don't use it in your production site.

-This plugin also wasn't listed in the package installer from the back-end CMS.

 ![Peek 2021-03-01 19-57](https://user-images.githubusercontent.com/5796168/109500285-a4b05700-7ac8-11eb-93b8-d0dece392c5c.gif)

 ## How to use